Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Policy registration succeeds and survives navigation/reboot.
 - Liana and Passport derive and verify matching receive addresses.
 - Human-readable immediate and delayed policy screens render on device.
+- A Liana signing PSBT was captured after Passport rejected its P2WSH change output for a missing output witness script.
+Independent descriptor derivation proved that output branch `1`, index `1` exactly matches the registered policy.
+  Passport now reconstructs that output script from the stored policy while continuing to require witness scripts for inputs and legacy multisig outputs.
 - Firmware `v2.4.0b4` was built by GitHub Actions, signed with the throwaway developer key installed on the test device, independently signature-verified, and installed successfully.